United Auto Workers strikes spread to Chicago and Lansing as 7,000 more workers join the picket line

 “We continue to stand ready and willing to negotiate in good faith to reach an agreement that benefits you and doesn’t let the non-union manufacturers win,” Johnson wrote, calling the counter offer a record proposal with historic wage increases and job security.

-Ford scheduled a 1 p.m. briefing by CEO Jim Farley for industry analysts and reporters to discuss the talks.
+Ford scheduled a 1 p.m. briefing by CEO Jim Farley for industry analysts and reporters to discuss the talks, while Stellantis reported progress but said gaps still remain between the two sides.

+Stellantis said in a statement it's committed to "working through these issues in an expeditious manner to reach a fair and responsible agreement that gets everyone back to work as soon as possible.”

 Automakers have long said that they're willing to give raises to workers, but fear that too rich of a contract will drive up the prices of their vehicles, making them higher than those made at nonunion U.S. plants run by foreign automakers, largely in the south.
 The union counters that labor costs are only 4% to 5% of the cost of a vehicle, and the companies are making billions in profits and can afford big raises.

+Ives wrote in a note to investors that the administration of President Joe Biden is watching union demands collide with his push for cleaner electric vehicles.
+Biden, who has billed himself as the most union friendly president in history, traveled to the Detroit area on Tuesday to walk picket lines with workers at a GM parts warehouse.

+Republican front-runner Donald Trump also traveled to the Detroit area this week for a rally at a nonunion truck parts maker.

-Current offers on the table from the companies will add $3,000 to $5,000 to the cost of an average electric vehicle that would be passed on to consumers , costs that would be passed on to consumers, Ives wrote.
+Current offers on the table from the companies will add $3,000 to $5,000 to the cost of an average electric vehicle that would be passed on to consumers, Ives wrote.
 Such costs “would ultimately be a torpedo to the future business models” of the automakers, he wrote.

 The UAW has vowed to hit automakers harder if it does not receive what it calls substantially improved contract offers as part of an unprecedented, simultaneous labor campaign against all three Detroit automakers.